anhntbk08/solidity-audit-reports/README.md

 # solidity-audit-reports
-This repository includes all audits, research papers, and other publications that I has done and has gotten consent to publish
+This repository includes all audits, research papers, and other publications that I has done